MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 ## The solution

-Protect your organization by monitoring and controlling cloud app use with Defender for Cloud Apps conditional access app control.
+Protect your organization by monitoring and controlling cloud app use with Defender for Cloud Apps Conditional Access app control.

 ## Prerequisites

 - A valid license for Microsoft Entra ID P1 license, or the license required by your identity provider (IdP) solution
-- A Microsoft Entra conditional access policy for Salesforce
+- A Microsoft Entra Conditional Access policy for Salesforce
 - Salesforce configured as a Microsoft Entra ID app

 ## Create a block download policy for unmanaged devices